-- Credit monitoring with email notifications of key changes to your Equifax credit report - Daily access to your Equifax credit report - WebScan notifications when your personal information, such as Social Security Number, credit/debit card or bank account numbers are found on fraudulent Internet trading sites - Automatic fraud alerts2, which encourages potential lenders to take extra steps to verify your identity before extending credit, plus blocked inquiry alerts and Equifax credit report lock3 - Identity Restoration to help restore your identity should you become a victim of identity theft, and a dedicated Identity Restoration Specialist to work on your behalf - Up to \$1,000,000 of identity theft insurance coverage for certain out of pocket expenses resulting from identity theft4
+- Annual access to your 3-bureau credit report and VantageScore1 credit scores - Daily access to your Equifax credit report and 1-bureau VantageScore credit score - 3-bureau credit monitoring2 with email notifications of key changes to your credit reports - WebScan notifications3 when your personal information, such as Social Security Number, credit/debit card or bank account numbers are found on fraudulent Internet trading sites - Automatic fraud alerts4, which encourages potential lenders to take extra steps to verify your identity before extending credit, plus blocked inquiry alerts and Equifax credit report lock5 - Identity Restoration to help restore your identity should you become a victim of identity theft, and a dedicated Identity Restoration Specialist to work on your behalf - Up to \$1,000,000 of identity theft insurance coverage for certain out of pocket expenses resulting from identity theft6. - Lost Wallet Assistance if your wallet is lost or stolen, and one-stop assistance in canceling and reissuing credit, debit and personal identification cards.